kaist-dmlab/TimesNAS/README.md

 pip install -r requirements.txt
 ```

 2. **Prepare Data**.
-You can obtained the well pre-processed datasets from [Anonymous Dropbox](https://www.dropbox.com/s/kx0ddu39lxup8nz/all_datasets.zip).
+You can obtained the well pre-processed datasets from [Dropbox](https://www.dropbox.com/s/kx0ddu39lxup8nz/all_datasets.zip).
 Then, place the downloaded data under the folder `./dataset`.

 3. **Search and Train-Test Models**.
 Examples of search and train scripts are in the `scripts.sh` file.
 For example,